agraef/purr-data/README.md

   and libraries must be stable, consistent, well-documented, and easy to use.
 * Develop incrementally.
 Small, solid improvements to the software are preferable to large, disruptive ones.
-* Make sure you aren't duplicating existing functionality, especially core functionality.
+* Try not to duplicate existing functionality.
   For backwards compatibility Purr Data ships many legacy libraries which unfortunately duplicate the same functionality.
 This makes it harder to learn how to use Pd, and makes it burdensome to read patches and keep track of all the disparate implementations.
+* Keep dependencies to a minimum.
+Cross-platform dependency handling is unfortunately still an open research problem.
+In the even that you need an external library dependency, please mirror it at git.purrdata.net so that the build system doesn't depend on the availability of external infrastructure.

 Here are some of the current tasks: